minershive/hiveon-kb/hiveos_faq/general/general_en.md

 A worker is a term used to describe both types of mining hardware that is supported by Hive OS: a rig — a computer built with GPUs; and ASIC — an Application-Specific Integrated Circuit (ASIC) customized for cryptocurrency mining.

 # Do you have a referral program?
 Yes, we have a referral program.
 Create a referral link with your account ID and share it with others.
 New users that sign-up using your referral link will be marked as your referrals.
 You can also create promo codes.
-Find out more [here](https://hiveos.farm/pricing/).
+Find out more <a href="https://hiveos.farm/pricing/">here</a>.